ngadiyar93/ngadiyar93.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Hi there 👋, I am Nishanth, a distinguished staff fellow with the [Oak Ridge National Laboratory (ORNL)](https://www.ornl.gov/staff-profile/fnu-nishanth) since October 2024.
+Hi there 👋, I am Nishanth, a member of the research and development staff at the [Oak Ridge National Laboratory (ORNL)](https://www.ornl.gov/staff-profile/fnu-nishanth).
+I also hold the Alvin M. Weinberg distinguished staff fellowship at ORNL.

 Prior to joining ORNL, I worked as a Research Engineer at GE Research for about a year and a post-doctoral research associate at the University of Wisconsin-Madison.